The Ice Bath Alternative That Gives You 90% of the Benefits With Zero Discomfort

 A Clear Comparison

 An ice bath is great at numbing pain right away.
 The intense cold is a powerful painkiller.
 So, if you just finished a marathon or a big game and feel really sore, an ice bath can make you feel better fast.
-However, studies show that contrast therapy is better at cleaning out the physical markers of muscle damage, like a substance called Creatine Kinase (CK).

 This is an important difference.
 Feeling less sore is great, but it’s a feeling.
 CK is a real measure of muscle damage.
 So, while an ice bath might be better at hiding the pain, contrast therapy seems to be better at the actual cleanup and repair job.